 Before You Reset the Diamond

-A company that resets diamonds may require that you obtain an appraisal or lab report and mapping of your diamond before it takes possession of the gemstone.
+A company that resets diamonds may require that you obtain an appraisal or lab report as well as a mapping of your diamond before it takes possession of the gemstone.
 The reports provide details that allow it to be identified as yours if necessary.

 Consider obtaining the reports even if the jeweler doesn't require them.
-Learn how to use a jewelry loupe to identify inclusions and other characteristics of your diamond so you know the diamond hasn't accidentally been replaced.
+You can also learn how to use a jewelry loupe to identify inclusions and other characteristics of your diamond.
+This can be useful because you'll be familiar with your diamond just in case it has accidentally been replaced.

 - Reset a solitaire diamond and place diamonds on each side of it.